morrownr/8821au-20210708/Monitor_Mode.md

 sudo airmon-ng start <wlan0>
 ```

-Note: I have provided a script called ```start-mon.sh``` to automate the
+Note: I have provided a script called ```start-mon.sh``` to automate most
-following option.
+of the following option.
 Please give it a try and make suggestions to improve it.
 ```
 Usage: $ sudo ./start-mon.sh <wlan0>
 ```